bonitasoft/bonita-cloud-doc/md/Retrieve_Bonita_runtime_logs.md

 </div>

 3. Click on the "Build" button to request the logs
-4. When the job is finished, the job will have build artififact that contains the logs
+4. When the job is finished, the job will have a build artififact that contains the logs

 <div style="text-align:center">
     <img src="cloud/images/master/LogsArtifact.png">